hmrc/performance-test-runner/GETTING-STARTED.md

 ```
 sbt -DrunLocal=false gatling:test
 ```
+### Assertions
+The performance-test-runner library is [pre-configured](src/main/scala/uk/gov/hmrc/performance/conf/PerftestConfiguration.scala) with the following assertions:
+* Overall failed requests count should be less than 1% of all the requests
+* Individual failed requests count should be less than 1% of individual requests

+The failure % is configurable within the [application.conf](#applicationconf) of the test repository.

+**Note:** *The default assertions provided are there for guidance only.
+It is important that teams review each test run in order to ensure the results meet their requirements.*

 ### Feeder files to inject test data
 Feeder files can be used to inject test data specific to each user.
 CSV feeder is the only type of feeder supported by default.